-Why Early Years Initial Teacher Training (EYITT) matters for childminders
+How the new Early Years Initial Teacher Training for childminders (EYITT) is delivered

-This nationally recognised qualification provides a structured route for you to enhance teaching practice, deepen understanding of early learning and strengthen leadership skills while continuing to operate your business.
+This nationally recognised qualification provides a new structured route for childminders to enhance teaching practice, deepen understanding of early learning and strengthen leadership skills while continuing to operate your business.

 Achieving EYTS allows you to: